OpenVision 3: A Family of Unified Visual Encoder for Both Understanding and Generation: Conclusion

 \section{Conclusion}

 This work introduces~\Model, a unified vision encoder for both understanding and generation.
 We innovatively couple a VAE with a ViT to form a unified architecture, and generate a single, unified representation for different downstream tasks.
 For the efficient training of our tokenizer, we propose a new training paradigm with both reconstruction- and semantics-driven signals for joint learning.
-Comprehensive evaluations reveal that our model yields superior results across generative and understanding tasks through low-cost training.~\Model~outperforms current other unified tokenizer in reconstruction and generation, and shows competitive ability with CLIP on semantic tasks.
+Comprehensive evaluations reveal that our model yields superior results across generative and understanding tasks.~\Model~outperforms current other unified tokenizer in reconstruction and generation, and shows competitive ability with CLIP on semantic tasks.
+Furthermore, our architecture enables a mutual promotion relationship between image understanding and generation.
 To facilitate future research in the community, we will fully open-source our training code, data, and tokenizer checkpoints.